 http://www.grist.org/news/maindish/2006/05/09/roberts/ (Interview with Grist Magazine’s David Roberts and Al Gore about An Inconvenient Truth)

-Throughout the film, he made inferences about his personal and political life, which has nothing to do with global warming.
+Throughout the film, he makes inferences about his personal and political life, which have nothing to do with global warming.
 When he wasn’t lecturing about his personal life, he was lecturing about how global warming is man-made.

 With these lectures, he only considered one point of view and did not consider the other side of the story (warming being natural), which would have made his movie a little more believable.